 - Nonverbal cues and/or verbal warnings

 - One-to-one problem solving with a staff member

 - Change of seating or location

 - Classroom "time outs" of a short duration

 - Writing about making positive choices as assigned by the staff

 - In-school supervised work detail

 - Loss of privileges in the classroom or the school

 - Loss of recess.
 Typically, students will report to our daily reflection writing classroom for the upper or lower elementary PM recess.
-At times they will report to the office.
+At times they will report to the office for re-teach or reflection writing.

 - Student initiated phone call to parent

 - Staff initiated phone call or conference with parents

 - School-wide behavioral modification plan.